bonitasoft/bonita-process-model/README.md

 | -Dmaven-deploy-version          | __false__  | Same as in the main module __\*__  | Version of maven-deploy-plugin module used by the project. |

 __\* *These parameters are used to fix some versions.
 It is recommended not to use them and let the default values be used to ensure compatibility.*__

+The versions of dependent modules are taken recursively by org.bonitasoft.bpm modules, so you can not choose them.
+This concerns EMF Core, EMF Common, EMF Ecore XMI, EMF Edit and maven-artifact modules.

 ## Tutorial : displaying the content of a simple process
 This tutorial will help you to read the content of a process file from the Bonita Studio and to display the content (tasks, events, transitions... ).